Summer 2015 reading for first-year students

 Each year at Augustana, all incoming first-year students read a common book during the summer before their arrival on campus as an initiation into the college's intellectual community.
-The faculty who teach "Liberal Studies First Year (LSFY)101: Rhetoric and the Liberal Arts" have selected "The Fire Next Time" by James Baldwin as this year's Augie Reads text.
+The faculty who teach "Liberal Studies First Year (LSFY)101: Rhetoric and the Liberal Arts" have selected James Baldwin's "The Fire Next Time" as the 2015 Augie Reads text.

 The Augie Reads book is integrated into the first-year academic program.
-All LSFY classes taught in the fall will use the book and the required summer writing assignment about the book as part of their common curriculum during the first few weeks of each course.
+All fall term LSFY and first-year honors classes will discuss the book and collect the required summer writing assignment about the book as part of their common curriculum during the first few weeks of each course.

-You can buy the novel when you come to campus for Orientation & Registration.
+You can buy the novel when you come to campus for Orientation & Registration in the summer.
 You'll receive a reading guide and a short writing assignment during Orientation & Registration.
 You will read the book over the summer and bring the book and your completed paper to campus in the fall.

 As you are reading and writing, if you find yourself interested in learning more about the Civil Rights Movement, the Nation of Islam, Elijah Muhammad, Malcolm X, or other related topics mentioned in the book, see the online resources available to you through the Thomas Tredway Library.

 During Welcome Week in the fall, you will attend a faculty panel discussion about the book, and participate in a discussion with your LSFY 101 classmates, led by your LSFY 101 professor.
 You will turn in a paper copy of your summer writing assignment to your professor on the first day of your LSFY 101 or honors class.